Do barbecues actually melt contact lenses?

 BBQ Is a Joke, but UV Isn’t

 Whether or not you wear contact lenses, it’s good eye care practice to wear UV blocking sunglasses whenever you go outside.
-Luckily for you, we have our own sunwear page offering the finest models in UV protection.
+Luckily for you, we have our own sunglasses page offering the finest models in UV protection.
 Click this link to see all of the UV-blocking technology now available on our website.

 We Offer “Burn-Free” Contact Lenses!

 So long as you practice good hygiene, there’s very little chance your contact lenses will cause you any problems…especially at BBQ parties.
 We have a wide selection of lenses that meet everyone’s preferences.
-On our site, you’ll also find plenty of disinfectant solutions, re-wetting drops, lens cases, and more to help you practice perfect contact hygiene.
+On our site, you’ll also find plenty of contact lens solutions, re-wetting drops, lens cases, and more to help you practice perfect contact hygiene.
 Be sure to take your time exploring our site for all your contact lens needs.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP